 Retirement trends in the United States are shifting.
 Not only are people living longer, which carries implications for outliving savings and long-term affordable health care, but they're doing it in a faster-paced world that is more complex, demanding, and stressful.
 Employers are responding by shaping company retirement plans to address the comprehensive retirement needs of every employee, at every stage of their career.
-Here is what employers should know about trends in retirement:

 Emerging Trends in Retirement Plan Design

 There are many factors that can influence emerging trends in the retirement industry.
 Whether encouraging workers to save more for retirement or boosting employees' overall financial wellness, companies are trying to do more with their retirement plans.